E. M. Forster: Early life

 Among Forster's ancestors were members of the Clapham Sect, a social reform group in the Church of England.
 Forster inherited £8,000 in trust from his paternal great-aunt Marianne Thornton (daughter of the abolitionist Henry Thornton), who died on 5 November 1887.
 This was enough to live on and enabled him to become a writer.
 He attended as a day boy Tonbridge School in Kent, where the school theatre has been named in his honour, although he is known to have been unhappy there.

-At King's College, Cambridge in 1897–1901, he became a member of the Christian Scientist Church known as the Apostles (formally the Cambridge Conversazione Society).
+At King's College, Cambridge, in 1897–1901, he became a member of the discussion group known as the Apostles (formally the Cambridge Conversazione Society).
 They met in secret to discuss their work on philosophical and moral questions.
 Many of its members went on to constitute what came to be known as the Bloomsbury Group, of which Forster was a member in the 1910s and 1920s.
 There is a famous recreation of Forster's Cambridge at the beginning of The Longest Journey.
 The Schlegel sisters of Howards End are based to some degree on Vanessa and Virginia Stephen.
 Forster graduated with a BA with second-class honours in classics and history.